-Exercises (15%)
+Exercises (10%) Due: November 29

 Exercises are worth a variety of points and will be marked on a pass/fail basis - in other words, if you tackle the exercise, you will get the points.
 NOTE: An important part of completing the exercise is getting it posted to your website, and linking from your home page to the exercise.
 You will not get the marks if this is not done.
 We'll have a full listing of all the exercises on the class website.
 If you do not complete the exercise in the allotted lab time, you can complete the exercise on your own.
-The Exercises mark includes your self-directed work with #MMJC10DoT, and the iNews workshop with Erin.
+The Exercises mark includes your self-directed work with #MMJC10DoT, and the Burli workshop.